 Important notice for users of the Englands Road Waste Management Facility: This site will be operating under reduced hours of 8am-4pm on Monday 2nd October 2023 for the Labour Day public holiday.

 See City road and other maintenance works that may affect traffic conditions near you.

 Acid sulfate soils (ASS) are natural sediments that contain iron sulfides.
-They are common along low lying areas adjacent to waterways (typically where the surface elevation is less than 5m above mean sea level).
-If left undisturbed, ASS do not present any risk, but when exposed to air the soil reacts with oxygen to create sulfuric acid which can damage built structures, reduce agricultural productivity of land, and harm or kill animals and plants.
+They are common along low lying areas adjacent to waterways, typically where the surface elevation is less than 5m above mean sea level.
+If left undisturbed, ASS do not present any risk, but when exposed to air the soil reacts with oxygen to create sulfuric acid.
+This can damage built structures, reduce agricultural productivity of land, and harm or kill animals and plants.

 A large scale map showing the distribution and potential for Acid Sulfate Soil can be accessed below.

 Acid Sulfate Soils (ASS) in the Coffs Harbour Local Government Area(PDF, 644KB)

 More detailed mapping can be viewed using our Online Mapping Tool.
 Select the ‘Planning & Environment’ module and ‘Acid Sulfate Soil’ layer.
 The class levels (1-5), represent the risk level with class 1 presenting the highest risk of ASS.

 Under Clause 7.1 of City of Coffs Harbour's Local Environment Plan 2012, development consent may be required for certain works on land classed 1, 2, 3, 4 or 5 for ASS.

 See descriptions for each of these classes below.